remotes::install_github('sagesteppe/safeHavens')

 plot(x_buff)

-Alternatives to this include a simple convex hull around a species, if it is widespread throughout an area (see ‘Worked Example’ for an example), or masking a binary SDM surface as the domain (see below, and ‘Species Distribution Model’).
+Alternatives include creating a convex hull for widespread species (see ‘Worked Example’) or masking a binary SDM surface as the domain (see below and ‘Species Distribution Model’).

 Prep a base map